 In February 2022, care workers were added to the Shortage Occupation List.
 Care workers, care assistants, and home care workers can apply for a three or five-year Health and Care Visa, but will still have to meet the salary threshold of £20,960 (or £10.75 an hour).
 The full list of available roles on the shortage occupation list are available on the GOV.UK website.

 On 4 December 2023, changes were announced to the skilled worker route.
-While these changes will not impact the NHS, from Spring 2024 they will impact the ability of care workers to bring dependants to the UK.
+While these changes will not impact the NHS, from March 2024 they will impact the ability of care workers to bring dependants to the UK.
 You can read our latest news for Q&As on how these will impact the NHS.
 Further information will be provided once available.
 Please check the GOV.UK website for more details.

 To improve the experience for employers, the system includes a dedicated NHS support and visa processing which will enable HR teams to contact UK Visas and Immigration (UKVI) if there are any issues with the application process or eligibility queries for the new health and care visa.
 Sponsors can contact UKVI’s NHS team directly at UKVINHSteam@homeoffice.gov.uk.